cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 To date, Decred stakeholders have committed over $5.6 Billion in value to the chain in ticket purchases, approximately 38x the market cap of the entire network at the time of writing.
 Price in BTC, this equates to 1M BTC in value purchased in tickets, two orders of magnitude greater than network value and cumulative rewards paid denominated in BTC.

-Interestingly, these psychological stakeholder commitment lines have acted as points of price resistance during the 2017 bull trend.
-For ticket holders, selling DCR at prices that exceed the aggregate
+Interestingly, these psychological stakeholder commitment lines have acted as points of logarithmic price resistance during the 2017 bull trend.

+During bullish trends, demand for DCR accumulation and tickets increase, leading to an acceleration of the cumulative ticket value line.
+As DCR coins approach or exceed the market's aggregate belief of 'fair price', holders will favor liquid coins or, selling for profit leading to overhead resistance.
+As prices plateau or fall and ticket demand decreases, the cumulative value line in logarithmic space will plateau.

 Conversely, PoW miners, who's cost basis is USD denominated, cannot be expected to commit more hash-power investment than is allowed for in the USD denominated block reward.
 The cumulative miner USD income line has thus shown to be a level of fundamental support during bearish trends.

+It remains to be seen if this psychological reaction lines attain further validity through additional bull/bear cycles.

 ![staker_cumulative_usd.png](images/staker_cumulative_usd.png)